Easy Zucchini Bread Recipe

 - Eggs: You’ll need three jumbo eggs to give this bread its richness and lift.

 - Pumpkin Puree: Adding the pumpkin puree adds a nice amount of moisture without needing more fat.
-You’ll only need 1/2 cup of it, so you can save the rest to use in my delicious Pumpkin Scone Recipe or my Pumpkin Cheesecake Bars.
+You’ll only need 1/2 cup, so you can save the rest for my delicious Pumpkin Scone Recipe or my Pumpkin Cheesecake Bars.ย

 - White Sugar: I find white sugar gives you a better texture than brown sugar.

-- Vegetable Oil: I prefer oil over butter in quick breads because the loaf pan is so deep that it takes more baking time in the oven than a regular cake pan.
-The moisture in the oil will keep your bread moist and tender after the longer baking time.
+- Vegetable Oil: I prefer oil to butter in quick breads because the loaf pan is so deep that it takes longer to bake than in a regular cake pan.
+The oil’s moisture will keep your bread moist and tender during the longer baking time.
 You can also swap out the vegetable oil for melted coconut oil if you prefer.
 Use the same amount.

-- Water: I add a little water to my quick bread recipes to add moisture, but not weigh the cake down like milk would.
-I use the same technique in my Ultimate Banana Bread and Pumpkin Bread recipes.
+- Water: I add a little water to my quick bread recipes to add moisture without weighing the cake down, as milk would.
+I use the same technique in my Ultimate Banana Bread and Pumpkin Bread recipes.ย

 - Vanilla Extract: For additional flavor.